sergiocortessat/bitso_fetch_api_csv/README.md

 ## About The Project

 The app complies with PWA.
 Therefore it can be installed as mobile app using Chrome, Edge.
-The Bitso api page allows user to get information over btc_brl most relevant data.
-As well it feeds a constant trading feed of btc_mxn latest trades.
+The Bitso API page allows user to get information over btc_brl most relevant data.
+As well, it feeds a constant trading feed of btc_mxn the latest trades.

 ## Live Version